7 Ways to Delight Your Hotel’s Team Members

 One of the top gripes of any employee – across any industry – is poor scheduling.
 Your staff members have lives outside the business that you must accommodate in order to keep them happy.
 Accurate and responsive scheduling allows you to take those outside factors into account, while keeping an adequate number of staff members on hand to ensure your guests have a wonderful stay.

-One way to streamline your scheduling is to upgrade to scheduling software.
+One way to streamline your scheduling is to upgrade to hotel scheduling software.
 In particular, you’ll love its mobile component, which allows you to instantly communicate with your entire staff, update everyone to scheduling changes, and advertise open shift availabilities so that everyone is in the know.
 What’s more, the various reporting options allow you to see your numbers at a glance and keep your finger on the heartbeat of your hotel.

 Your Employees Are People Too

 In essence, keeping your staff happy revolves around understanding that they are people too.
 If you treat them as you would like to be treated yourself, you’ll likely increase employee satisfaction dramatically.

 Additionally, by adding value to your staff members (either through extra training or chances to enrich themselves), you’re showing them that you genuinely care about their personal development and – at the same time – the added value they bring to your business.
 Put yourself in their shoes every once in a while.
 You’ll be amazed by the results!